 According to legend, a mythical beast Nian would terrorize villagers during the Spring Festival.
 They quickly realized Nian was afraid of the color red and loud noises.
 The tradition grew that when New Year was approaching, the villagers would wear red, hang red lanterns and scrolls, and use firecrackers and drums to frighten Nian away.
 Themes of the color red and drums are incorporated into traditions that carry on today.

-Year of the Dragon
+2025 Year of the Snake

 Each year in the Lunar calendar is represented by one of 12 zodiac animals included in the cycle of 12 stations or “signs” along the apparent path of the sun through the cosmos.
 The 12 zodiac animals are the rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog, and pig.
-In addition to the animals, five elements of earth, water, fire, wood, and metal are also mapped onto the traditional lunar calendar.
+In addition to the animals, the five elements of earth, water, fire, wood, and metal are also mapped onto the traditional lunar calendar.
 Each year is associated with an animal that corresponds to an element.

 How to Celebrate Chinese New Year